I will be Assistant Professor of Political Science at UCLA from 2016.

-My dissertation asks why oil-rich states are so violent and explores the politics of oil revenue distribution and the role of groups in oil-rich regions.
-It is based on 9 months of fieldwork in Nigeria, and is supported by an NSF Dissertation Improvement Grant and by the International Growth Centre.
+My book project asks why groups living near valuable assets like oil fields are often able to force the state to make policy concessions and fiscal transfers.
+It is based on 9 months of fieldwork in Nigeria, and is supported by an NSF Dissertation Improvement Grant and the International Growth Centre.

 I also study why civilians support armed groups through survey research in Afghanistan, Mexico, Nigeria, and Pakistan, and I’ve developed new methods for sensitive survey questions.